ENVX-resources/ENVX1002-lectures/README.md

 For questions or issues regarding these materials, please:
 1. Open an issue in this repository
-2. Contact the unit coordinator through the University of Sydney channels
+2. Contact the unit coordinator (you know our email addresses, check Canvas if not!)